smani6/100DaysCodingChallenge/log.md

 **Thoughts:**
 Starting work on the data handling proper, I have left test data in for now until persistent storage is implemented.
 An interesting way to throw data around and access it across the application is to use a singleton.
 I implemented it in the application delegate and create a reference in each of the views that need to work with the data.

+### Day 16: January 18th, 2017

+**Today's Progress**: The Change log
+- You can now delete a note when viewing it.
+- Alert presentation of choice when deleting a note, you can either cancel or delete.

+**Thoughts:**
+Interesting way to work when deleting something and showing an alert dialog.
+I first show the dialog and if you choose to delete, I remove the record, update the master list display, and then perform a segue that I attached to the view rather than a control on the screen.

 [1]:	https://github.com/GrfxGuru/CodeNotesForiOS